Nikesh-Chimula/MyFirstGitHub/README.md

 ## Knowledge gained while creating md file:

-      First, we need to create a repository then we can create a markdown file and I am just confused about creating a repository file.
+      I gained a knowledge in searching and where to start the process then I get to know that I need to create a repository file to add markdown file.
 I had doubt still regarding my repository in the code<> page on the left side it showing two names of repositories.

 ## Little bit Introduction of self :-)